npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 I'm dwelling on the dates because they're important.
 Though Lick might not have been fully-satisfied by our current tools, the past 56 years have blessed us with a wealth of staggering innovation following his lead.
 Considering the problems he was writing about—laborious paper plotting of the results of scientific experiments—our spreadsheets and MATLAB simulations surely seem like wizardry.

-And yet…our design process is still limited by our one-at-a-time, meatspace interactions bridging between our brain and devices that have unbounded computational power. **Our brains and computers are fast; our hands, mice and keyboards are slow.**
+And yet…our design process is still limited by our meatspace interactions bridging between our brains and devices that have unbounded computational power. **Our brains and computers are fast; our hands, mice and keyboards are slow.**

 Designing 20,000 variations of a component is a low figure too - that's only a few fonts and a few sizes.
 Think of all the possible permutations for every element in the last real project you designed!